 if -Keep your budget simple, and realistic.

 -Track every expense, regardless of how small the expense may seem.
 Even coffee every morning for $2.00 may feel like a small expense, and unnecessary to track, but small expenses add up and can make the difference between taking an extra vacation with your family every year.

 My income goes at the top of the list.
 Why?
 Because I need to know how much I have coming in every month to create an effective budget.

 In the income area I add my base pay.
-Under that I add my bonus, overtime pay, and side hustle income which varies from month to month.
+Under that I add my bonus, overtime pay, and side business income, which varies from month to month.